-FORMS AVAILABLE ONLINE ON SCHOOL WEBSITE!!!
+FORMS AVAILABLE ONLINE ON SCHOOL WEBSITE!!! www.minnewaska.k12.mn.us

-www.minnewaska.k12.mn.us PLEASE NOTE:
+PLEASE NOTE:

 Forms are to be filled out ONLINE only!
-If you do not have access to the internet, you may come in and use a computer in the Community Ed./Activities Office at Minnewaska Area High School.
+If you do not have access to the internet, you may come in and use a computer in the Community Ed./Activities Office at Minnewaska Area High School

-Participation Fee System for 2022-2023
+Participation Fee System for 2023-2024

 Each student who participates in any extra-curricular activity must pay a participation fee.
 The fee system is established by the School Board.
 Sports and Speech fees are \$100 per activity in grades 9-12 and \$50 for grades 7-8.
-All fees MUST BE PAID by the end of the 1st week of practice.
+All fees MUST BE PAID before the 1st practice.
 Fees can be paid online through the registration process or in-person in the CE/Activities Office at MAHS.